razouq/web-coding-challenge-shops-frontend/README.md

 ``` http
 http://localhost:3000/login
 ```
-the user can login into the application by providing a correct username and password.
+the user can login  into the application by providing a correct username and password, and receive a JWT token that will be used with the other requests which require authentication

 ### 3. Nearby Shops List
 ``` http